 A grade of pass, merit or distinction is awarded for each level 3 graded unit.
+There is no overall, single grade for the Access to HE Diploma.
 For graded Level 3 units, the standard of performance required for a pass grade is the minimum required to meet the specified assessment criteria for the learning outcomes of the unit.
 Students who do not achieve the specified learning outcomes for a unit cannot be awarded credit for that unit.
 The unit is therefore not eligible for grading.